 This dialog displays the list of issues sorted out by product category.
 Issues are displayed in different colors (red, yellow or green), allowing to recognize urgent problems from less pressing ones.
-Some issues can also be handled directly from this dialog - such issues appear with a special action button next to them.

 If you are an administrator with more than one device in your network, this dialog looks a little bit different.
 There is an overview of devices on its left side, allowing you to view only messages related to this particular device.
 However, if you want to view messages for all devices in one ordered list, you can choose the ALL DEVICES options (it's the uppermost one in the overview).